 And say not concerning that which your tongues put forth falsely: “This is lawful and this is forbidden,” so as to invent lies against Allah.
 Verily, those who invent lies against Allah will never prosper.
 A passing brief enjoyment (will be theirs), but they will have a painful torment.”
 (An-Nahl: 116-117)

-So Allah threatened them with a severe punishment, (meaning) the one who lies about Allah with regards to His regulations.
-(For example), with regards to that which is not haraam (because in reality it is halaal) their statement, “This thing is haraam (forbidden)”, likewise with regards to that which is not halaal (because it is in fact haraam) their statement, “This thing is lawful” (and so on).
-So Allah The Most Glorious has clearly explained that it is NOT permissible for a slave to say that this is halaal or that is haraam except that he has to have knowledge that Allah has (in fact) made that thing halaal or that other thing haraam (before he utters such statements).
+So Allah threatened the one who lies about Allah's regulations with a severe punishment.
+(For example), the statement, “This thing is haraam (forbidden)” in regards to that which is not haraam and the statement, “This thing is halaal (lawful)”, in regards to that which is not halaal, (and so on), Allah The Most Glorious has clearly explained that it is NOT permissible for a slave to say that this is halaal or that is haraam except that he has to have knowledge that Allah has (in fact) made that thing halaal or that other thing haraam (before he utters such statements).

 Some of the Salaf used to say,